Daniel-Rafique/labs/README.md

 # AUTO_ACTIVATE=true # Automatically activate license on new machine
 ```

+Your wallets and settings are stored in the `.config` directory.
+This directory contains:
+- `wallets.json` - Your Solana wallet keypairs
+- `license.json` - Your active license information
+- Other configuration files

+## First-Time Setup

+When running the application for the first time, you'll go through these steps:

+1. **Environment Configuration**: You'll be prompted to enter your RPC URL and API keys
+2. **License Activation**: You'll verify your license key or create a trial
+3. **Wallet Creation**: You'll be guided to create your initial wallets
+4. **Interactive Menu**: You'll access the main application features

+This process only needs to be completed once.
+On subsequent runs, your settings will be loaded automatically.

 ## Usage

 The application provides an interactive CLI interface.
 After starting with `npm run labs`, you can: